Blocking ads removes funding from us!

 Even faster wireless charging

-Already the Huawei P40 Pro can be charged wirelessly with up to 27 watts quite quickly.
-With the Pro+ the Chinese manufacturer goes one step further and gives the device 40 watts of wireless charging.
-It should be about 30 in 50 minutes Procent and in 80 minutes to 100 Procent loaded.
+The Huawei P40 Pro can already be charged wirelessly with up to 27 watts quite quickly.
+With the Pro+, the Chinese manufacturer goes one step further and gives the device 40 watts of wireless charging.
+This should charge it to around 30 percent in 50 minutes and to 80 percent in 100 minutes.
 Huawei is also at the forefront here.
-For comparison, that OnePlus 8 Pro can keep up with 30 watts.
+For comparison, the OnePlus 8 Pro can keep up with 30 watts.
 The competitors from Samsung and Apple are lagging far behind anyway.

-So you can be P40 Pro+ can be charged wirelessly with up to 40 watts, you need the in-house wireless charger from Huawei.
+In order to charge your P40 Pro+ wirelessly with up to 40 watts, you need Huawei's own wireless charger.
 Only with this charger can it be charged so quickly.

 Price and availability